 You can apply for funding for embedded PhD and postdoctoral scholarships, if these are well integrated into the project and fulfil a clear, independent function within the research project.
-Embedded postdoctoral candidates must have obtained their PhD or achieved equivalent qualifications, e.g., a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last 4 years at the time of the application deadline (see section 4.3.5 concerning calculation of the PhD age with regard to leave).
+Embedded postdoctoral candidates must have obtained their PhD within the last 4 years at the time of the DFF application deadline.
+If an embedded postdoctoral candidate does not have a PhD degree, they must have achieved equivalent qualifications, e.g., a positive assistant professorship evaluation ("adjunktbedømmelse"), within the last 4 years at the time of the DFF application deadline.
+Periods of leave must be deducted from the PhD age (see section 4.3.6 concerning calculation of the PhD age).
 If a named postdoctoral candidate is a PhD student at the time of application, the application must include a declaration from the student's supervisor, stating that the student is expected to submit the PhD thesis within 6 months after the application deadline.